aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/wbs-associated-with-a-task/_index.md

 ---
-title: WBS Associated with a Task
+title: Working with WBS Associated with Tasks
+description: "Learn how to work with Microsoft Project (MPP/XML) WBS associated with tasks using Aspose.Tasks for C++."
 type: docs
 weight: 130
 url: /cpp/wbs-associated-with-a-task/